An open letter: 32 Reasons Why I Love Spain

 27. Some of the best transport in the world.
 Have you ever taken a Greyhound bus back in the US?
 What about an Amtrak?
 I have.
 No comparison.
 Spain has one of the best transport systems in the world.
 I know, I know, if you want to split hairs, a lot of it was paid for by EU subsidies, government corruption and porkbarrel politics, and a lot of those high speed train stations and international airports have no real raison d’etre, but damn is it nice being able to use them!

 28. So many beautiful places to see.
 Here in Madrid, we’re spitting distance from Toledo, Ávila, Segovia, Salamanca, and some kick-ass mountains.
-If you want to spend a couple hours on the bus or the train, you can get to other awesome places like Cuenca, Trujillo, Cáceres, Burgos and León.
+If you’re willing to spend a couple hours on the bus or the train, you can also get to other awesome places like Cuenca, Trujillo, Cáceres, Burgos and León.
 And if you have more time, the coast isn’t much further (depending on which way you’re going).

 29. The beaches.
 I’m not a huge fan of beaches, but Spain has some of the best in the world.
-Islas Cíes have actually been voted best beach in the world and there are a ton of other beaches all around the country that are amazing.
+Islas Cíes up in Galicia have actually been voted best beach in the world and there are a ton of other beaches all around the country that are amazing, too.

 30. Galicia, Asturias and Cantabria.
 I have friends in the north, and most of the time I’ve spent travelling in Spain has been in that direction.
 And there are a few cities up there that are jockeying for the coveted position of my favorite Spanish city: Vigo, A Coruña, Gijón and Santander are my big four.
 All beautiful places, with great food, reasonable prices, and nice scenery.